 Depending on the turbine, adjustments can be made and final measurements taken, without having to remove the rotor

-Easy to use — direct numeric readout
+Easy to use — direct numeric readout in mils (0.001 inch)

 Accommodates a wide range of turbine sizes